learnbyexample/curated_resources/books_movies_tvshows/books.md

 * Legend
 * Redwall
 * The Dagger and the Coin
+* Rogues of the Republic
 * Eon duology
 * To Ride Hell's Chasm
+* Song of the Beast
 * The Divine Cities
 * A Man of His Word series
 * Enchanted Forest Chronicles
 * The Curse of Chalion
 * Castle Hangnail
+* The Thief Who Pulled on Trouble's Braids
 * Unguilded
+* Balam, Spring
+* Kingshold
+* The Ventifact Colossus
+* The Dragon Seller
+* The Divine Dungeon

 <br>